BAM-PFA/guerrillatv/_collections/_essays/2020-08-17_steve-seid-confrontation-tv.md

 This was the intrinsic irony of TVTV’s project to inject a forceful, alternative style of television into the greater body of mass media—the irony of control versus expression, of hierarchy versus free range.
 At one point, Shamberg volunteers this comical observation about Andy Mann, one of the more effusive and energetic freaks present: “He has an artist contract.
 There are no riders on an artist contract.”<sup><a href="#20" id="20a">20</a></sup> Yet it was reining in not reigning that was heatedly sought.

 One of the more articulate video freaks was Michael Couzens, a young lawyer focused on community television and federal policy: “Everybody came down here thinking they wouldn’t be geared into an organization.
 Everybody imagines an organization is something that feeds them.
 It doesn’t require any fuel.
 Suddenly they discover that there’s a lot of work involved so you can retrieve things . . . and they sort of bridle at the rules.
-You’re not responsible, you’re not dictatorial.<sup><a href="#21" id="21a">21</a></sup> Is this the price to be paid when you’re herding hepcats?
+You’re not responsible, you’re not dictatorial."<sup><a href="#21" id="21a">21</a></sup> Is this the price to be paid when you’re herding hepcats?

 <div class="row">
   <div class="col-sm-7 col-xl-12">